peter-fu/activator/CONTRIBUTING.md

 2. There should be tests if feasible and appropriate.
 For Activator we don't have a good way to test the HTML/JS UI unfortunately.
 3. Copyright:
-   -  All source files in the project must have a Typesafe copyright header in the style of ``Copyright (C) 2011-2013 Typesafe Inc. <http://www.typesafe.com>``.
+   -  All source files in the project must have a Lightbend copyright header in the style of ``Copyright (C) 2011-2016 Lightbend Inc. <http://www.lightbend.com>``.
 Never delete or change existing copyright notices, just add additional info.

 If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
 No exceptions.